-Is it even possible for oil cleansing to dry out your skin?
-Yes, it can!
+Is it even possible oil cleansing causing dry skin?

 Sometimes it’s the oil you are using, or your oil cleansing technique that is drying out your skin instead of nourishing it.